szKarlen/atomics.net/README.md

 Project aims to be very close to C++ 11 standard atomics by design and usage.
 For example, The [memory order](http://en.cppreference.com/w/cpp/atomic/memory_order) flag could be provided to primitives.

 Although the library is a PCL itself, the minimum required version of .NET - 4.5.
 But you can compile for .NET 4.0 and earlier.
-The Itanium-related stuff (reorderings, fences and barrier usages, etc.) will be present (see [docs](Documentation/memorymodel101.md)).
+The Itanium-related stuff (volatile reads with proper memeory barriers usages, etc.) will be present (see [docs](Documentation/memorymodel101.md)).

 The default memory semantics for library's primitives is Acquire/Release, which fits very well with .NET Framework and CLR 2.0 memory model.